matthewkling/phylospatial/README.md

   conservation priorities.

-A key difference between `phylospatial` and other spatial phylogenetic R libraries is that all functions in this package work not only with binary presence-absence data but also with quantitative community data types including occurrence probabilities or abundances.
-These quantities are treated as weights in all computations throughout the package, avoiding the need to discard information by thresholding continuous data.
+A key difference between `phylospatial` and other spatial phylogenetic R libraries is that all functions in this package works not only with binary presence-absence data but also with quantitative community data types including occurrence probabilities or abundances.
+In particular, support for occurrence probabilities, such as from species distribution models, has not been implemented in other phylogenetic diversity tools and was a central motivation for the creation of this package.
+Probability, abundance, and binary data are incorporated in distinct ways in all computations throughout the package, avoiding the need to discard information by thresholding continuous data.

 ## Vignettes